 Consistency Means Behavior Successes

-The nuclear family can provide children with consistency, in addition to stability.
-Children who have both stability and consistency in their lives are more likely to behave positively, do better in school and become more involved in community and extracurricular activities.
-The nuclear family may eat dinner together on a regular basis, go to church and take family vacations, further strengthening relationships and building a solid foundation for future life goals.
+The successful nuclear family provides children with consistency in caretaking.
+Behavioral expectations and consequences remain steady in a home with two parents who strive to create structure and routine in kids' everyday lives.
+Children who have both stability and consistency in their lives are more likely to exhibit positive behavior, earn good grades in school, and become more involved in community and extracurricular activities because they have a sense of security and belonging.
+The nuclear family may eat dinner together regularly, go to church or temple, and take family vacations, all of which help to strengthen relationships and build a solid foundation for future life goals.

-The nuclear family unit does provide a closeness that many single parent or multi-generational families cannot.
-The smaller family size allows for individualized attention towards partners and children, creating lifelong bonds.
-However, the nuclear family unit can also isolate people from other relatives and relationships.
-This can break down the extended family unit, which can be beneficial in hard times.
-Grandparents, aunts and uncles should have a place within a family, but the nuclear family does not always create one for them.
+The nuclear family unit provides a strong bonding experience for immediate family members.
+The smaller family size allows individualized attention towards partners and children, which helps create lifelong bonds.
+However, one analysis published at Preserve Articles points out that the nuclear family unit can isolate nuclear family members from other relatives and relationships outside the home.
+This breakdown of the extended family unit won't be beneficial when a nuclear family befalls hard times and must call on others to help them through.
+Grandparents, aunts, uncles, and cousins have a place within a family structure, but the nuclear family doesn't always foster these relationships as other familial structures do.

-While the idea of less conflict and stress could certainly be considered an advantage to the nuclear family, it also puts the family at a disadvantage.
-Conflict is a part of life, and conflict resolution skills are beneficial in school, in the community and in the workplace.
-Nuclear families can begin to develop like-minded thinking, which will lead to fewer arguments within the family unit.
-However, it can increase the disagreements with extended family members.
-Extended family, with differing opinions and ideas, can help families see alternate viewpoints and learn to effectively deal with conflicts and opinions other than their own.
+While less conflict and decreased family stress are advantages of the nuclear family, it also puts the family at a disadvantage down the road.
+Conflict is a part of life, and conflict resolution skills are beneficial in school, the community, and the workplace.
+Nuclear families can develop like-minded thinking, leading to fewer arguments within the family unit.
+However, it can increase disagreements with extended family members.
+Extended family with differing opinions and ideas can help family members see alternate viewpoints and learn to deal with outside opinions and conflicts.

 Preferred Family Structure

-The nuclear family is still a preferred way of many to raise children, although the incidence of single parent, divorced and multi-generational households is rising.
-Choosing to raise a family by the nuclear model will not guarantee success or happiness, but it can provide a basis to obtaining those ideals.
-By being aware of the possible disadvantages, you can look for ways to alleviate them.
-After all, no family is perfect.
-Working together with all family members ensures the best possible outcomes for everyone involved.
+The nuclear family continues to be the family structure preferred by many Americans.
+Although the incidence of single-parent, divorced, and multigenerational households are all quite common.
+The choice to raise a family by the nuclear model does not guarantee success or happiness but can provide a basis for obtaining those ideals.
+Awareness regarding the possible advantages and disadvantages allows a big-picture view of this family structure.
+No family is perfect, but when you work together with family members, you ensure the best possible outcomes for everyone involved.